AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 6. Paste the URL in your browser.
 The browser prompts you to save or open the CSV file.
 Save the file on your computer.
 The downloaded file contains the following columns:

-internalUserID, userEmail, customerDefinedUniqueUserId, name, managerEmail, userType, state, excludedFromGamfication, pointsEarned, profile, roles, dateCreated, lastLoginDate, dateDeleted, uiLocale, contentLocale, timeZoneCode, userSource, group, Active fields, metadata, and lastSocialActivityDate.
+internalUserID, userEmail, customerDefinedUniqueUserId, name, managerEmail, userType, state, excludedFromGamification, pointsEarned, profile, roles, dateCreated, lastLoginDate, dateDeleted, uiLocale, contentLocale, timeZoneCode, userSource, group, Active fields, metadata, and lastSocialActivityDate.

 ### Generate badge using Jobs API